 This means that despite all your dietary efforts, you aren’t really reaping the benefits.
 The good news?
 It can be a relatively easy fix.

 To answer the question of what are enzymes, check out the video below.

 So now that you know a little more about what enzymes are, want to learn more about what they can do for you and how you will benefit by ensuring that you have some digestive enzymes in your day?

 Let’s go over a few of the main areas you will see improvement so that it becomes clearer why these are a must-have in your life.

 So you’ve been avoiding milk for the last few years due to the fact it can lead to gastrointestinal pain and upset.
 This is unfortunate because milk and any dairy product for that matter can be a great source of calcium, which helps to promote strong and healthy bones.

-Additionally, if you choose live cultured bacteria, this can also be a great place to get a healthy dose of probiotics as well (or, alternatively, you can supply with a high quality probiotic such as P3-OM).
+Additionally, if you choose live, cultured bacteria, this can be a great way to get a healthy dose of probiotics as well (or, alternatively, you can supply with a high quality probiotic such as P3-OM).

-When you add enzymes to your day however, you can side step these gastrointestinal issues and start having that dairy without the pain and discomfort you typically feel.
+When you add enzymes to your day, however, you can sidestep these gastrointestinal issues and start having dairy without the pain and discomfort you typically feel.

 This means you can add cheese to your meals, make delicious and creamier smoothies, or serve a yogurt parfait for a quick and well-balanced snack at any point of the day.